There are countless reasons to get out on the boat, and fishing is at the top of this list for fall!

 Mid-Fall

-Progressing further into the fall fishing season the water continues to cool, increasing oxygen levels in the water, which stimulate fish and results in them becoming more active.
+Progressing further into the fall fishing season, the water continues to cool, increasing oxygen levels in the water, which stimulates fish and results in them becoming more active.

 Late Autumn

 Later into the season, fish begin to get slower.
-As winter approaches, fish will already have gorged earlier in the season and will start to become lazy, which means they’re lesson likely to swim to your lure.
-Prepare to go deeper, and think strategically.
+As winter approaches, fish will already have gorged earlier in the season and will start to become lazy, which means they’ll likely swim to your lure.

-The best tactics depend on where in the county you are and what you’d like to catch.
-However, it can often be productive to make your way to greener pastures.
-Seek out deep healthy weeds near bays and tributaries, in fertile lakes and rivers.
+The best tactics depend on where you are and what you’d like to catch.
+However, making your way to greener pastures can often be productive.

 Salmon

-Salmon have a thick, strong jaw which means you’re going to have to choose your hooks carefully!
+Salmon have a thick, strong jaw, so you must choose your hooks carefully!

-Make sure your hooks razor sharp and plan your fishing trip on a dull or overcast day for best results.
+Make sure your hooks are razor sharp, and plan your fishing trip on a dull or overcast day for best results.
 Sunshine causes salmon to go into deeper waters and become a little less active, so dusk or dawn is optimal on sunny days.

 If you choose live bait, go for roe.
 If opting for an artificial lure, go for a spinner.

-Fun Fishing Fact: Todd Johansson caught a chum salmon in Edye Pass, BC in Canada on July 11th, 1995 that weighed 15.87 kg (35 lbs.
+Fun Fishing Fact: Todd Johansson caught a chum salmon in Edye Pass, BC in Canada that weighed 15.87 kg (35 lbs.
 0 oz.) breaking the previous record!

 Walleye